wtre/iBMSC/README.md

 ### Visual Override Options
 * Creates a list of note ranges with a specified color and replaces specified notes' display color.

+### Keybinding Options
+* Allows for rebinding keys for a lot of functions, such as note lane assignment.
+* Some other functions are also rebindable, such as Snap to Grid, Undo, and Redo.